Management Team

 Bart Filius

-Bart has served on our supervisory board since 2019.
-He is the former President and Chief Operating Officer of Galapagos, a position he held from 2021 to June 2023.
+Bart Filius has served on our board since 2019.
+He is the former President and Chief Operating Officer of Galapagos, a position he held from 2021 to 2023.
 He joined Galapagos in 2014 as Chief Financial Officer and added the role of Chief Operating Officer in 2017.
 Prior to joining Galapagos, Mr. Filius held a variety of executive positions at Sanofi, where he was Vice President, Chief Financial Officer Europe, Country manager for The Netherlands and Vice President for Mergers & Acquisitions.
 Prior to joining Sanofi, Mr. Filius was a strategy consultant at Arthur D. Little.
-Mr. Filius has an MBA degree from INSEAD and a bachelor’s degree in business from Nyenrode University.
+Mr. Filius currently holds a board position at Idorsia Ltd..
+Mr. Filius has an MBA degree from INSEAD and a bachelor’s degree in Business from Nyenrode University.

 Bart Filius